Who's Your Daddy? (House): Plot

-Chase is administrating the deferoxamine, but her alveoli sacs rip and she receives no oxygen.
+Chase is administering the deferoxamine, but her alveoli sacs rip and she receives no oxygen.
 House and the team discuss this and they come to the conclusion she has fungus, but they do not know which one.
 House tells them to go broad, and Cameron suggests Aspergillus.
 He tells them to give her the anti-fungal for that.
 Wilson accuses House of running the paternity test from the beginning.
 Cameron comes in and says Leona's lungs collapsed and they are treating for the wrong fungus.
 He goes to Leona and asks if she lied to Dylan about where she was.
 After hesitating twice, she blinks, signaling she did.
 House discovers that the patient had gone to a recording studio before she experienced the hallucinations.
 She had inhaled mold in the studio, contracting zygomycosis.

 Back in House's office, Cuddy thanks House for the injections.
 House asks if she came all the way up there just to tell him that, she says "no" and leaves.
 After House successfully diagnoses the patient, he then admits running the paternity test, and tells the girl that Dylan is her father.
 As House leaves the patient room, he says to Dylan, "We're even."
 In the next scene, however, House is shown holding the actual test, which reads "NEGATIVE", indicating that House lied about the test (presumably to spare Dylan's feelings and to assuage his own feeling of guilt for having stolen Dylan's girlfriend long ago).
 An empty syringe on the table also reveals that House, giving up fighting his psychological pain, took the morphine shown at the beginning of the episode.